b4bergi/ctf-writeups/nahamcon-2021/AgentTesterV2.md

 After sending this request he puppeteer browser starts visits my profile with the user-agent and gets serverd the cached xss payload.

-After a few seconds I saw a request to the /result endpoint on my beeceptor endpoint and I was so happy when i saw that the body contained all the environment variables now just look for the **CHALLENGE_FLAG** variable to get the flag.
+After a few seconds I saw a request to the /result endpoint on my beeceptor endpoint and I was so happy when I saw that the body contained all the environment variables now just look for the **CHALLENGE_FLAG** variable to get the flag.

 This was my first writeup so if you have any questions or suggestions you can reach me on twitter [@alkiiis](https://twitter.com/alkiiis)